Francisco Morato (CPTM)

-Francisco Morato is a train station on CPTM Line 7-Ruby, located in Francisco Morato.
+Francisco Morato is a train station on TIC Trens Line 7-Ruby, located in Francisco Morato.

 History

 The station was opened on 14 February 1867 by São Paulo Railway, named as Belém.
 In the 1890s, in the first modernization of the railway, the old station was replaced by a new building.

 After the death of the attorney and politician Francisco Antônio de Almeida Morato, in 1954, the station was named after him as Francisco Morato.
 In 1981, the old SPR station was demolished by RFFSA, being replaced by a new station, opened in 1982, although there were complementary works in the next year.

 Since 1 June 1994, the station is operated by CPTM.